2factorauth/twofactorauth/CONTRIBUTING.md

-Contributing to 2FA.org
+Contributing to DongleAuth.info
 =======================

 All the data is managed through a series of [Yaml][yaml] files so it may be useful to read up on the Yaml syntax.

-To add a new site, go to the [data/devices files](_data/devices/) and get familiar with how it is setup.
-There is a section and coresponding file for each Category and they all follow this syntax:
+To add a new site, go to the [`data/devices` files](_data/devices/) and get familiar with how it is setup.
+There is a section and corresponding file for each Category.
+Site icons are stored in folders corresponding to each of those categories in their own [folder](img/).

+Note: Please do *not* modify yaml files that are directly within the `data` directory.
+Be sure you're only working on yaml files in the `data/devices` sub-directory.
+This project is a fork of [the TFA.org project](https://github.com/2factorauth/twofactorauth) and we occasionally pull upstream changes, and this setup helps us avoid unnecessary conflicts.

 ## Guidelines